October 8th, 2020

 This is the hardest decision you’ve ever made, and the hardest conversation you’ve ever had to have.
 If you’ve been passive in your marriage, if he’s controlling, or at all emotionally abusive, this will be even harder for you to get through.
 With proper preparation it will be exponentially easier, and can set your family up for a much smoother transition.

 Want more information on how to have this conversation, as well as all the other super-hard conversations that you’ll have to have throughout this entire process?
-The Divorce Course has you covered!
+The Divorce Survival Program has you covered!